-Fascinating history can be found at a variety of museums and historic sites in Asheville and the many small towns of the western North Carolina mountains - including the Blue Ridge and Great Smokies.
-Learn about our Appalachian natural and cultural history, including the Cherokee Indians.
+Fascinating history can be found at a variety of museums and historic sites in Asheville and the many small towns of the western North Carolina mountains.
+Learn about our Appalachian natural and cultural history, including the history of the Cherokee Indians.
 Discover why our area is so rich in art and music.

 Best Museums & Historic Sites near Asheville